SPUNIKNSS15/SPUNIKNSS15/Plan/plan.md

 We are very pleased with your mandate and we will do our best to satisfy your needs and expectations.

-Below, we describe how we are going to execute the project during the next eleven weeks, covering both temporal and personnel concerns.
+Below, we describe how we are going to realize the project during the next eleven weeks, covering both temporal and personnel concerns.